occisn/cl-speed-relative-performance/README.md

 [1] extrapolated from n = 10,000,000 (7 zeros)
 [2] extrapolated from n = 100,000,000 (8 zeros)
 [3] extrapolated from n = 1,000,000,000 (9 zeros)
-[4] 8- and 16-loop unrolling do not yield quicker results

 ### C